uktrade/data-hub-prototype/README.md

 # Data hub prototype

-This prototype uses node and [mojular](https://github.com/mojular) to provide a simple hardcoded prototype for the Data hub app with a [GOV.UK](https://gov.uk/) look and feelyeah
+This prototype uses node and [mojular](https://github.com/mojular) to provide a simple hardcoded prototype for the Data hub app with a [GOV.UK](https://gov.uk/) look and feel.

-based on [middleman](https://middlemanapp.com/), a static site generator, and  for common layouts and patterns.

 ## Dependencies